newatoms/beta/_private/customers/stby/pitches/insight-into-testing-research-participants.md

 ## Goal

-To show the competence in, and understanding of STBY's science based testing of services with _research participants_
+To make the research process accessible for people unfamiliar to service design

 ## Action

-We will provide an overview of the process participants will undergo and why STBY uses this process.
+we will explain STBY's science based testing of services.
-We will for example discuss how participants are selected, how they are introduced to the testing topic and how their feedback is processed.
+Possible topics of paragraphs: how _research participants_ are selected, how they are introduced to the testing topic and how their feedback is processed.

 ## What we need from you